-On March 27, 2020 President Trump signed the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") to address the economic disruption caused by the COVID-19 pandemic.
+On March 27, 2020 President Trump signed the Coronavirus Aid, Relief and Economic Security Act (CARES Act) to address the economic disruption caused by the COVID-19 pandemic.
 While the CARES Act includes a wide range of assistance measures for individuals, businesses, and state and local governments, it also provides direct payment aid to states (and within each state to eligible local governments), and the State has been directly allocated a minimum of \$2.49 billion of the total \$4.53 billion granted by the Federal Government to the State and its eligible local governments.
-Funds can be used for costs that are necessary expenditures incurred due to COVID-19.
+These funds are used for costs that are necessary expenditures incurred due to COVID-19.
+The State maintains a comprehensive presentation of financial and transactional data online, The Ohio Checkbook (https://checkbook.ohio.gov/Coronavirus/.